-Lawn shape is also important.
-Robot lawn mowers use algorithms to cut along what appears to be a very random set of pathways.
+Shape of your lawn is also important.
+Robotic lawn mowers use algorithms to cut along what appears to be a very random set of pathways.

 A cheap robotic lawn mower may struggle to cut right into the corners of lawns with very complex shapes.

 Many robot lawn mowers have built-in security features to prevent theft.